 Perfect Square: For practicing leadership and consensus building, this challenge requires teams to form their 60-foot rope into a perfect square—blindfolded.
 Generates great discussions about interdependence, communication, leadership, and more.

-Toobeez – a giant construction kit with oodles of exercises that will let you focus on creative problem-solving, communication, and collaboration skills.
-Build your own exercise or use one of the Toobeez Activity Guide (sold separately).
+Construction Kits – construction kits offer oodles of exercises that will let you focus on creative problem-solving, communication, and collaboration skills.
+Build your own exercise or use one of these Construction Kit Games.

 Workstations – a matrix puzzle, whereby each card contains one piece of information.
 Without trading cards or writing anything down, team members must share information verbally in order to solve a challenging logic puzzle.